KStocky/ShaderTestFramework/docs/TTL/StaticAssert.md

 # Static Assert

 The constant boolean expression is evaluated at compile time.
-If it evalulates to `false`, a compile-time error occurs and if a display message is provided by the `_Static_assert` it is displayed as part of the compilation error.
+If it evaluates to `false`, a compile-time error occurs and if a display message is provided by the `_Static_assert` it is displayed as part of the compilation error.
 Otherwise, if expression evaluates to `true`, nothing happens; no code is emitted.
 This can be useful for writing tests for code that is known at compile time e.g. template meta programming.

 **Contents**